What’s the best Ivy League school?

 If you’re applying to a number of Ivies, and are trying to decide where to attend if you’re admitted, Prep Expert can help.

-We’ve established our own ranking of Ivy League schools, based on factors including prestige and academic reputation, student outcomes (how alums do after graduating), and campus quality of life.
+We’ve established our own Ivy League school rankings, based on factors including prestige and academic reputation, student outcomes, and campus quality of life.

 And the Winners Are...

 Below is an ordered list of each Ivy, and some facts and figures about their admissions, academics, student life, and alums.

 Harvard is the gold standard of education in the United States and throughout much of the world.

 Admissions are hyper-competitive, with 95% of applicants being rejected, including valedictorians and applicants with perfect SAT and ACT scores.
 But, those accepted benefit from Harvard’s exceptional education, extensive resources, and join the ranks of U.S. Presidents, Supreme Court Justices, Nobel Laureates, and hundreds of other legendary alumni.

 Harvard has a $37 billion-dollar endowment, enabling it to offer free tuition to any student who qualifies.
 Freshmen live in various houses, clustered around the beautiful Harvard Yard in Cambridge, Massachusetts.
 Harvard institutions are scattered around Cambridge and neighboring Boston.

 Harvard’s academic offerings are extensive, with students choosing concentrations ranging from Applied Mathematics to Folklore and Mythology, and from Integrative Biology to Visual and Environmental Studies.
 Ten years after graduating, the average alum earns an impressive $87,200.